10 Methods to Address Threats in Mobile Banking Security

 ErrorHandlingExample response

-Validation Errors (e.g., input validation fails)Return a generic “Invalid input” message without specifying which input or rule failed.
-Log the specifics server-side for debugging.400 Bad Request with the message “Invalid input provided.”
+Validation Errors (e.g., input validation fails)Return a generic message without specifying which input or rule failed400 Bad Request with the message “Invalid input provided.”

-Authentication Errors (e.g., incorrect login details)Avoid specifying whether the username or password was incorrect.
-Instead, use a generic error message.401 Unauthorized with the message “Invalid credentials.
+Authentication Errors (e.g., incorrect login details)Return a generic message instead of pointing out whether the username or password was incorrect401 Unauthorized with the message “Invalid credentials.

-Server Errors (e.g., database is down, unhandled exceptions)Log the error details server-side and provide a generic error message to the user interface.500 Internal Server Error with the message “An unexpected error occurred.
+Server Errors (e.g., database is down, unhandled exceptions)My favorite “unexpected error”.
+Don’t forget to log the actual error on the server500 Internal Server Error with the message “An unexpected error occurred.

 This practice isn’t really user-friendly since developers deprive users of the information that could help them handle the error.
 It’s necessary to use other methods which are, unfortunately, outside of this article’s topic.